Australia

 Graeme Cowin drove the Ed Stipanovich-owned “Sindicate” Mustang for several years.
 Here he races Gary Densham’s Datsun at Surfers Paradise in December 1981.
 Stipanovich had purchased the Mustang II from Gene Beaver in the late ’70s (Photo and text provided by David Cook)

 Jim Walton’s most successful FC ride was this Monza.
 Walton had bought the car from Gary Densham after Densham’s tour of Australia.
 The Victoria-based racer procured sponsorship from Coca-Cola of Australia.
 Jim took the Coca-Cola Monza to Nationals wins.
 He knew that life could go wrong, such as this engine fire during a burnout at the Castlereagh track.
 This car crashed at Melbourne’s Calder Park on its short braking area in 1982, seriously injuring the veteran racer and almost causing the loss of his legs.
 Jim returned from the accident to race again, purchasing Jim Dunn’s 1981 NHRA World Finals-winning Plymouth Horizon.
 Walton raced funny cars into the early ’90s.
-(Photo and text provided by David Cook)
+(Jon Van Daal photo; text provided by David Cook)

 Bob Honeybrook became the new owner of this funny car after it had been built and raced in the United States and shipped to Australia.
 Jeff Courtie built and raced the car himself in 1975.
 Patterson and Dykes bought the car after it had been shipped to Australia.
 Peter Dykes won the ’78 Nationals with the car.
 Dave Lomas bought the car from Patterson and Dykes and converted it to a BB/FC.
 Honeybrook and Mario Mariani bought the car from Lomas and kept it as a BB/FC.
 They raced the car at Castlereagh whenever possible.
 By 1984, Honeybrook was the sole owner, and he converted the car back to nitro for a race.
 Rod Bradshaw volunteered his engine and driving skills.
 The conversion was unsuccessful, as Bradshaw banged the blower on the burnout.
 When nearby Castlereagh closed down in 1984, Honeybrook quit due to the lack of a track close to his home.
 The car was sold again and was later updated for Americans to drive as the USA Daytona.
 (Photo courtesy of David Cook; info courtesy of David Cook and Bob Honeybrook)